Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 If you’re debating whether or not to file a claim, call your insurance provider and ask how your rates will be affected.

-Protect your ride from damages with comprehensive car insurance
+Protect your ride with comprehensive car insurance

-How to file a claim
+How to file a claim for a keyed car

 To make a claim for this sort of incident, you should follow the standard procedure laid out by your insurer.
 If you’re not sure how your insurer processes claims, call or check the website.
-Most providers will let you file a claim online.
+Most providers will let you file a car insurance claim online.

 Get as many details as possible, find witnesses and let your insurer know as soon as you can after discovering the damage.
 While a police report may not be required by your insurer, it’s in your best interests to call it in.
 Finding the culprit could help you recoup the cost of repairs without relying on your insurance.